dennishg32/Pizza-Lover-Shop/README.md

 ## Description

-This is website for shopping and order your favorite Pizza and we reach you wherever you are, as we all know, order product has been playing a great role if i can say to help people to get what they want wherever they are without moving.
+This is website for shopping and order your favorite Pizza and we reach you wherever you are, as we all know, ordering product has been playing a great role in this worldwide if i may say, it helps people to get what they want wherever they are without moving.
 So this website has brought a solution to people who love pizza.

 ## Demo